-In total, DCF holds 100M BLD, or 10% of the total network supply of tokens, and will use them to decentralize the distribution of stake across the validator set as the network grows.
+In total, DCF holds approximately 94M BLD and will use those tokens to decentralize the distribution of stake across the validator set as the network grows.
 This document lays out DCF’s proposed Delegation Policy and presents that information for community comment and review.
-Feedback will be considered and the policy finalized to coincide with the timing of Agoric’s Staking Month activities.
-Delegation is slated to occur on 1 June 2022.

-DCF intends to delegate approximately 50% of its BLD holdings (i.e., 50 million BLD) during this phase of delegation, and may make further delegations in the future.
+DCF intends to delegate approximately 65m of its BLD holdings during this phase of delegation, and may make further delegations in the future.
+This year’s delegation total (65m BLD) represents an increase of 20m BLD over the last round of delegation.
 Furthermore, DCF will encourage delegation from the broader ecosystem of BLD holders, including founders, investors, employees, public sale purchasers, community members and the Decentralization Fund.

 The primary goal of this effort is to support a diverse, secure, decentralized network.
 A secondary goal is to generate revenue to help support and sustain foundation activities into the future.
 DCF believes that transparency and collaboration enhance security and will provide and expect it from validators.
 To achieve our goals, the DCF will: